planetarium/agent8-templates/basic-3d-firstpersonview/PROJECT.md

     - **`Crosshair.tsx`**: Renders a centered crosshair overlay for FPS-style targeting with white lines and black outline for better visibility across different backgrounds.
     - **`GameSceneUI.tsx`**: Component that manages UI overlays for the game scene.
     - **`LoadingScreen.tsx`**: Loading screen component displayed during game loading.
+    - **`InputController.tsx`**: Manages all input handling including keyboard, mouse, and touch controls with virtual joystick support for mobile devices and action buttons for FPS-style attack controls and movement.

 ### `src/stores/`